ailhanli/my_learning_notes/functional programming/concept.md

 D is dependency inversion which means classes should talk each other in terms of abstractions

 If you are not using SOLID principle, you are actually writing Object Based Programming.
-With OOP, you can easy to maintain and extend the code.
-Drawback is writing multithreaded program is really hard.

 <b>Functional programming</b> is different than all others.
 You can write more readable, maintainable, extendable code than OOP.
 Concurreny is really easier than all others.
 Functional code is smaller than procedural and uses object oriented programming principle behind the scene.
 Drawback is it is diffucult concept to understand and i will explain sharp corner of this new paradigm.